talgball/lbr/README.md

 communicates via the REST api interface with the robot.
 While the current configuration runs the state machine as an embedded component, it could operate from any connected location.

-    The format of the conditions supports user specified tolerances for each condition.
+    The state table format supports user specified tolerances for each condition.
 For example, if a desired range is 40cm, a user might specify that ranges from 39 to 41cm are acceptable.
 Tolerance management capabilities are key elements for operating complex systems.
 Further, the state machine does not require specific knowledge of a particular telemetry package.
 It searches the package